 Down East Reader Photo Contest

-Seven years into our annual photo contest, readers keep on capturing Maine in new ways.
-This time around, our panel of judges picked standouts in three categories — wildlife, lifestyle, and landscape — from a pool of nearly 1,000 entries.
+Our judges picked standouts in three categories — landscape, wildlife, and lifestyle — from a pool of nearly 1,000 entries.
+And our readers had their say too.

 North by East